weiji-li/audio_attack-ML/Weekly Report.md

 # Weekly Report
 Victor Li's weekly update in each week (report from previous week coming soon).

+## 11.5 - 11.19
+### For this week:
+1. Work on the FGSM attack for audio:
+   1. The key part is calculating **Loss** and **Gradient** in a black-box model
+   2. Write down notes for the **Loss** and **Gradient** in an existing attack
+2. Tried to reproduce an existing attack with my own model and data
+3. Read paper: Adversarial Audio Synthesis

+### For next week:
+1. Finsih the FGSM attack, look for more effective way for loss and gradient estimation
+2. Continue working on reproducing an existing attack

+### Notes:

+### Meeting:

 ## 10.22 - 11.5
 ### For this week:
 1. Finish a very simple gradient-descent attack